 If kids are going to falter, it'll be on this steep and open hillside.
 The path soon comes to a welcome patch of pine, aspen and snowberry, a good place for revitalizing snacks and water.
 The pitch softens as the trail emerges from the woods.
 Wade through tall grasses watching for the slithering neon, smooth green snake.
 Listen for the western rattlesnake.
 (THW, photo)

-At two miles, 8,000 feet, just after a fallen structure on the right, the trail splits twice in rapid succession.
+At 2.2 miles, 8,000 feet, just after a fallen structure on the right, the trail splits twice in rapid succession.
 The subtle junctures may be marked with cairns.
 Turn left/southeast.
 If the La Plata Mountains are in your viewfinder, turn around!
 Note: in June, 2017, the Lightner Creek Fire burned 412 acres in this area.
 All that remains of the structure is roofing material.
 The two-track was widened for fire-fighting equipment.

 Go east up the broad ridge.